High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Discussion

 \subsection{H$_2$ + self-shielding of CO: likely insufficient in a primordial scenario}

 As discussed in Section \ref{section:1introduction}, another potential way to discriminate between primordial and secondary origin scenarios has been to compare the CO photodissociation timescale to the age of the system, and in particular to evaluate the potential for CO to be shielded from UV radiation.
-Similar to \citet{marino_exocometary_2016, marino_scattering_2018, matra_detection_2017, matra_ubiquity_2019, brennan_low_2025} we used half our observationally determined line-of-sight column densities of CO and (3$\sigma$ upper limit for) H$_2$ to calculate shielding factors \citep{visser_photodissociation_2009} for a CO molecule in the middle of the disk, along the radial direction.
-In turn, this leads to photodissociation timescales for CO in HD 110058 and HD 131488 of 174 Myr and 61 Myr (respectively) due to ISRF photons.
+We focus on HD 131488 as we have already shown in Section \ref{subsection:ratios} that HD 110058 has a composition inconsistent with primordial gas.
+Similar to \citet{marino_exocometary_2016, marino_scattering_2018, matra_detection_2017, matra_ubiquity_2019, brennan_low_2024} we used half our observationally determined line-of-sight column densities of CO and (3$\sigma$ upper limit for) H$_2$ to calculate radial shielding factors \citep{visser_photodissociation_2009} for a CO molecule in the middle of the disk irradiated by the ISRF.